basmens/express-web-proxy/certs/README.md

 ```

-When needed a a pfx file can be created using the command below.
+When needed a pfx file can be created using the command below.

 ```sh
   cd ./certs